enkidevs/curriculum/python-data-analysis/python-data-analysis-core/introduction/brief-introduction-to-data-analysis.md

 ---

-# Intro to Data Analysis with Python
+# Intro to Data Analysis With Python

 ---
 ## Content